John-Robbins/tbp/README.md

 ### Cloning and Installing

-Download the code from here as a .ZIP file.
-Expand that file into a directory, then execute the following.
+Download the code from the [Latest](https://github.com/John-Robbins/tbp/releases/latest) release.
+Expand the compressed file into a directory, then execute the following.

 ```bash
 % pip install .